earnaud/MetaShARK-v2/README.md

 #### Known Bugs

-* **Make EML** currently does not work (badly).
-* An EAL issue occurs: on the first time you try to write an EML file, you might have an error concerning "ns_lookup()".
-Re-trying to write EML then makes it.
+* An {EML} issue occurs upon writing EML in final step.
+A file is however produced but is not validated according to EML schema.

 ## Authors
 * Elie Arnaud (developper) - elie.arnaud@mnhn.fr

 ## Contribute
 Any contribution can be done and submitted.
-To contribute, please refer the 'contributing.md' file.

-## Submit issues
-For anny issue submittance, please add a single-word tag in bracket before the title of your issue.
-Do not hesitate also to describe it exhaustively and add a label.
+Care about documenting code chunks you want to edit, and also add motivations about these changes.